semaigri/0Gtools/README.md

 # 0Gtools
+The repository is about to be updated with 2 more node guides.
 BEFORE YOU DEPLOY THE STORAGE KV NODE, FIRST YOU MUST DEPLOY YOUR [STORAGE NODE](https://github.com/hubofvalley/Testnet-Guides/blob/main/0g%20(zero-gravity)/storage-node/storage-node.md)

 ## 0gchain Storage KV Deployment Guide